tejaswinigaddam-46/URLShortenerTG/url-shortener/README.md

-# URL Shortener — Project Layout (placeholder, no code)
+# URL Shortener — Project Layout

 This directory contains a prepared folder structure for a monolithic 3-tier URL shortener using C#, Redis, Postgres, and Docker.